-Although I went to bed quite late last night, I woke up this morning around 6:30AM.
+Although I went to bed quite late last night, I woke up this morning around 6:30 AM.
 I lay in bed feeling guilty that I hadn’t done anything with my camera for several weeks.
-The Skillman area is full of fall color and I did not have a single image to show for it.
+The Skillman area is full of fall colour and I did not have a single image to show for it.
 So I decided that since it was still early that perhaps I could get some shots early morning landscape shot.
 But where?

 Carnegie Lake came to mind.
 Should I stay north and shoot near the old Kingston Mill.
 Or travel south on Route 27 toward Princeton and shoot somewhere in the middle.
 I decided that would soon arrive and that I would still be in bed trying to decide so I got dressed, grab a food bar and my camera and headed out the door.

 I drove through Kingston — just in case — continued down Route 27.
-On my way I decided on the Shea Rowing Center and the Class of 1887 Boathouse.
+On my way, I decided on the Shea Rowing Center and the Class of 1887 Boathouse.

 Landscape photography is challenging.
 The best light is at the golden hour.
 That means getting up early.
 It means standing on the bridge on Washington Road in Princeton on a cold morning and shooting with a tripod for an hour.
-Tonight, I’m hoping to capture the a sunset.
+Tonight, I’m hoping to capture a sunset.
 But where?